 The northern cities in Russia feature grand settlements where residents are dwarfed by the massive factories they have created and the industrial waste that accompanies such settlements.
 As one of the most well-known photographers, Gronsky’s images of Norilsk seem both realistic and ethereal.

 In Gronsky’s photographs, Norilsk is represented as an industrial wasteland where the surroundings are characterized by waste.
-At the same time, Norilsk is also represented as a place of beauty that has a massive potential to help its population and the community’s progress.
-Basically, Norilsk embodies the aftermath of a social, economic and ecological disaster that sheds light on the failure of a democratic system.
+At the same time, Norilsk is also shown as a place of beauty that has a massive potential to help its population and the community’s progress.
+Norilsk embodies the aftermath of a social, economic and ecological disaster that sheds light on the failure of a democratic system.